Lochleven Castle: 16th century

 The English Earl of Northumberland was also held here, after offending Elizabeth I of England.
 He was confined at Loch Leven for two years before being sent back to England to be executed.
 Regent Morton retired to the castle in 1578 and spent his time "making the alleys of the garden even".
+James VI made plans to visit Lochleven on 7 July 1580 as part of his first progress in Scotland.
 In 1588, when Sir William Douglas of Lochleven succeeded to the earldom of Morton as the 6th earl, he inherited other properties along with the title, including Aberdour Castle in Fife, and as a result Loch Leven Castle became less frequently used.